Bouch04/raspberry-pi-pihole-dns-server/README.md

 ## Storage

-- Operating System hosted on NVMe SSD
+- Operating system deployed on NVMe SSD for improved performance
-- SD card retained for auxiliary storage and backup use
+- SD card retained for backup and auxiliary storage

 ---